7 Steps to Finding Funders for Your Grant

 Identify your search criteria

 Your criteria can include keywords, subject matter, geographic area, target audience, gender, race, ethnicity, and any other parameters that fit your interests.
-Make a list in advance so you can refine and focus your search easily.

 Learn all you can about your prospective grantor

 Study all the information on each prospect you identify so you can determine just how good a match your organization and the grantor will be.